 Track level is the most obvious parameter.
 The further we move away from a sound source, the quieter it is.
 To enhance the illusion of distance, we need to darken and thin out backgrounds too, which is achieved by attenuating the highs around 10–12 kHz and scooping out lows below 150–200 Hz, respectively, although these numbers are subject to change from project to project.

-The third aspect of depth is ambiance.
+The third aspect of depth is ambience.
 The drier a vocal, the closer it sounds.
 Combined the tips above, a large hall reverb will place backgrounds further away in a mix and produce a glow around the lead.
 If you have the option, skim some high frequencies off the reverb output to tame brightness.

 Some of these elements can be set in place at the recording stage.
 Having the vocalist sing backgrounds further away from the microphone achieves a sense of distance naturally—compared to the lead, the performance will be quieter, thinner, and roomier.
 This is only really recommended if the room itself has solid acoustics.